MieuxVoter/majority-judgment-library-go/README.md

 ## Contribute

-A review by a seasoned `Go` veteran would be appreciated.
+This project needs a review by `Go` devs.
+Feel free to suggest changes, report issues, make improvements, etc.

+Some more information is available in [`docs/`](./docs).